waveproductions/NadekoBot/README.md

 ## Explanation
-Before you continue, notice that this nadeko uses **Microsoft SQL Server** and you need to have your **own** SQL Server since heroku doesn't provide any.
+Before you continue, notice that this nadeko uses **Microsoft SQL Server** or **PostgreSQL** .
+If you are going to use MSSQL then you need to have your **own** SQL Server since heroku doesn't provide any.
+And for PostgreSQL you can install free/paid plugin in heroku.
-Why it uses MSSQL instead of the built-in SQLite?
+Why it uses remote database instead of the built-in SQLite?
 The answer is because of heroku's [**ephemeral filesystem.**](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem)

 ## Tools That You Need
 1. [**GIT**](https://git-scm.com/downloads)